What are the Types of CBD?

 The final CBD isolate product is a white powder or crystals in very high concentrations that reach 99%.
 It has neither taste nor smell.
 It is used for the production of CBD oils, as well as for the manufacture of cosmetics, vape liquids, and food additives.
 The isolate is entirely THC free.

 As a continuation of an answer to the question “will CBD oil show up on a drug test?”, let’s cover several ways you can use to pass a drug test.
 They include the following:

 THC Urine Test

 This is a sensitive strip test that detects THC concentration and other cannabinoids in the human body after using hemp.
 The test is carried out from urine and the test result usually becomes known after 5 minutes.
-The duration of THC delay in the urine is approximately 2–3 days after one use and from 1 to 3 months upon regular use.
+According to Johns Hopkins Medicine research, regular vaping may show a positive result on urine drug screening tests.
+The duration of THC delay in the urine is approximately 2–3 days after one use, and from 1 to 3 months upon regular use.

 THC Blood Test

 This method of THC testing is almost never used, for it’s the least effective due to the poor detection of this psychoactive compound in the human body.
 In particular, owing to the fact that blood tests are difficult to administer.
 Cannabis is traceable in the blood for 12–24 hours, while the frequent use is traceable in the blood for up to 7 days.

 A quick one-step test to determine the level of THC in saliva.
 It distinguishes a concentration of 50 ng/ml during 1-24 hours.

 These two main types of drug tests are available in pharmacy stores.